+where $\beta$ is a nonzero constant.
+This model is the direct sum of two identical spin-1/2 Weyl points, and is also referred to as the charge-2 Dirac point.

-Next, we analyze the twofold degeneracy bands along the path X-M. Figure~\ref{fig2}(c) and Fig.~\ref{fig3}(a) clearly shows that all of the phonon band on the X-M path is twofold degeneracy.
-In fact, through symmetry analysis and first-principles calculations, we reveal that all of the bands on the $k_x=\pi$ plane is twofold degeneracy, and forming the nodal surface, as schematically shown in green colour in Fig.~\ref{fig3}(c).
-Furthermore, we find another two nodal surfaces on the $k_y=\pi$ and $k_z=\pi$ planes, as shown in orange colour and crimson colour in Fig.~\ref{fig3}(c), respectively.
-Therefore, there are in total three nodal surfaces on the BZ boundary.
+Next, we analyze the twofold degeneracy bands along the path X-M. Figures~\ref{fig2}(c) and ~\ref{fig3}(a) clearly show that all of the phonon bands on the X-M path are twofold degenerate.
+In fact, through symmetry analysis and first-principles calculations, we reveal that all of the bands on the $k_x=\pi$ plane are twofold degenerate, and form the nodal surface, as schematically shown in the green color in Fig.~\ref{fig3}(c).
+Furthermore, we find another two nodal surfaces on the $k_y=\pi$ and $k_z=\pi$ planes, as shown in the orange color and crimson color in Fig.~\ref{fig3}(c), respectively.
+Therefore, there are in a total of three nodal surfaces on the BZ boundary.
 The three nodal surfaces are protected by the combination of time-reversal symmetry $\mathcal{T}$ and two-fold screw rotation symmetry $S_{2i} (i = x, y, z)$.
 We take the nodal surface on the $k_x=\pi$ plane as an example and perform the symmetry analysis.
 Any point on the $k_x=\pi$ plane is invariant under $TS_{2x}$.
-In the absence of spin-orbit coupling(SOC), we have $(TS_{2x})^{2}=e^{-ik_{x}}=-1$ on the $k_x=\pi$ plane.
-It leads to the Kramer-like degeneracy, and forming the nodal surface on this plane.
+In the absence of spin-orbit coupling (SOC), we have $(TS_{2x})^{2}=e^{-ik_{x}}=-1$ on the $k_x=\pi$ plane.
+It leads to the Kramer-like degeneracy, and form the nodal surface on this plane.
 The nodal surfaces on $k_y=\pi$ and $k_z=\pi$ planes are protected by the $TS_{2y}$ and $TS_{2z}$,respectively, and can be analyzed similarly.